 Machine learning provides a path to faster decisions

 Decision-makers need access to critical data faster than ever before, and ML supports fast, informed, and accurate decisions.
-According to a LinkedIn survey report in August, a key benefit of ML is the ability to make faster educated decisions, and 50% of companies who’ve implemented ML felt they had achieved that goal.
+A key benefit of ML is the ability to make faster educated decisions, and 50% of companies who’ve implemented ML felt they had achieved that goal.

 Why managers need basic machine learning fluency